 Hazard Control Measures - how to manage the risks safely 1 Weather Leaders aware of daily weather report before beginning activities and will choose to curtail the visit if deemed unsafe.
 Explain to the group the actions on bad weather.
-Leaders to monitor the group closely to identify any discomfort at an early stage and take appropriate action (particularly in cold and wet weather) 2 High winds Groups will not enter the site when the wind is high.
+Leaders to monitor the group closely to identify any discomfort at an early stage and take appropriate action (particularly in cold and wet weather) Site trees regularly checked.
+Potentially dangerous branches to be made safe.
+2 High winds Groups will not enter the site when the wind is high.
 Leader will make decisions on weather before the group enters the site.
+If the weather forecast predicts increasing wind speeds, leaders will make an informed decision about the safe use of the site, lighting of fires, and use of areas around trees.
 3 Inappropriate foot wear and / or clothing A list of appropriate clothing is given to parents in advance of the sessions.
 Leaders to arrange loan of extra clothing if appropriate.
 Curtail the visit if a group is inadequately equipped.
 4 General health and Welfare Leaders to provide appropriate advice and monitor individuals throughout activities.
 Ensure regular food and drink breaks.
 Ensure medical info regarding food and or drink allergies is correctly identified.
+Necessary medical supplies to be brought to the site, e.g., inhalers.
 5 Sunburn and heatstroke Parents and Guardians will be advised to send sun cream, hats and glasses with their children.
 Leaders to carry sun cream but not to apply it to any individuals.
 Permission for children to use named sun cream in exceptional circumstances is held on the permission slip.
 Group are advised to wear appropriate clothing, hats and sun protection. (see parents info) 6 Medical problem Leader will have an up to date medical info sheet which will ensure they are aware of any medical considerations.
 Leader to ensure all consent forms are completed prior to any session and that they are aware of any allergies, medical considerations.
 Leader will carry and keep a record of consent forms.
 7 Accident or health problem occurring Leader first aid trained in group leadership, hazard perception and carry /or have immediately available First Aid Kits and emergency shelter.
 Leaders to carry mobile phones.
 Leaders to note any medical information on children and support staff and helpers.
 Leader will take control of any accident or health situations assisted by school staff.
+First Aid Book and Near Miss Book to be kept and incidents recorded.